oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/create-images-with-wit.md

 WKT UI uses the WebLogic Image Tool (WIT) to build container images.
 Each Oracle Fusion Middleware (FMW) Domain Target Location option has its own image requirements.

-- `Model-in-Image` – This approach puts Java and FMW into one image, which WKT UI calls the primary image, and WDT and the WDT model files into a separate image, known as the auxiliary image.
+- `Model-in-Image` (MII) – This approach puts Java and FMW into one image, which WKT UI calls the primary image, and WDT and the
+  WDT model files into a separate image, known as the auxiliary image.
 In this document, we refer to this as MII with Auxiliary Image.
-- `Domain-on-PV` – DoPV uses a single image with Java and FMW in it.
+- `Domain-on-PV` (DoPV) – This approach uses a single image with Java and FMW in it.
 The domain is created on the persistent volume by external means or by using a Domain Creation Image, which is conceptually similar to an auxiliary image.
 A domain creation image, like an auxiliary image, has a WDT installer and WDT model files to define the domain.
 WebLogic Kubernetes Operator uses the domain creation image to create the initial domain on the persistent volume only if the